 You can add new allocations and update existing ones.
 Find a detailed overview of when allocations can be updated here.

-If you don‘t have a spreadsheet of allocations on hand, download our sample list of allocations.
-This sample serves as an outline for configuring your allocation related data.
-You can also use the sample list to run a test import in your Meisterplan system.
+If you don‘t have a spreadsheet of allocations available, download our example spreadsheet of allocations.
+This example serves as an outline for configuring your allocation related data.
+You can also use the example spreadsheet to run a test import in your Meisterplan system.